Chemical Peels – “Is this going to hurt?”

 Planning for a Successful Peel

-Chemical peels can be very effective and provide excellent outcomes – however, the downside of this treatment is the associated peeling and redness that can sometimes last for over a week.* The severity of this peeling will depend on three things; 1) the sensitivity of your skin, 2) the concentration of the peel, and 3) your natural skin tone.*
+Chemical peels can be very effective and provide excellent outcomes – however, depending on the depth of the peel, a common side effect of this treatment is the associated peeling that can sometimes last 7-10 days.
+The severity of this peeling will depend on three things; 1) the sensitivity of your skin, 2) the concentration of the peel, and 3) your natural skin tone.

-For example, if you have sensitive skin, a peel can cause the blistering and flaking to be more severe.* Therefore, it’s a good idea for individuals with this skin type to plan their peels around time off from work or school, so that the peeling process can take place while they are at home.* Further, California Skin Institute Aestheticians will often use a weaker concentration for clients with sensitive skin, to make the peeling less severe.*
+For example, if you have sensitive skin, a peel can cause flaking to be more severe.
+Therefore, it’s a good idea for individuals with this skin type to plan their peels around time off from work or school, so that the peeling process can take place while they are at home.
+Further, California Skin Institute Aestheticians will often use a lower concentration for clients with sensitive skin.

 Lastly, it is vital to consider your plans after the peel.
-California Skin Institute Aestheticians always talk to their clients to understand this aspect.* For example, if you are taking a week off from work, a stronger peel may be a great option because all the flaking and peeling will take place while you are at home.* On the other hand, if you have an important meeting or an event in a few days, then our Aestheticians may suggest using a weaker concentration that will give your skin an added boost – but without excessive peeling afterwards.*
+California Skin Institute Aestheticians always talk to their clients to understand this aspect.
+For example, if you are taking a week off from work, a stronger peel may be a great option because the peeling process will take place while you are at home.
+On the other hand, if you have an important meeting or an event in a few days, then our Aestheticians may suggest using a lower concentration that will give your skin an added boost – but without the downtime.

 Such customization is absolutely vital for a chemical peel to give you the desired outcomes.

-If you’d like to learn more about how we perform chemical peels, please visit our Aestheticians page, or use either the scheduling link or the Contact Form below to set up your consultation!
+If you’d like to learn more about how we perform chemical peels, please visit our Aestheticians page, or book an appointment to set up your consultation!